ismaelvbrack/designNmix4droneSurveys/README.md

 Repository for the manuscript *OPTIMALLY DESIGNING DRONE SURVEYS FOR WILDLIFE ABUNDANCE MODELING WITH N-MIXTURE MODELS*.
-This repository contains the simulation results and `R` codes to explore, in a very wide scan study, the performance (based on root mean squared error) and optimal survey effort allocation for hierarchical N-mixture models, focusing on their application for drone-based surveys.
+This repository contains the simulation results and `R` code to explore, in a very wide scan study, the performance (based on root mean squared error) and optimal survey effort allocation for hierarchical N-mixture models, focusing on their application for drone-based surveys.
 We also investigate the use of a double-observer protocol in image reviewing to decompose the detection process in availability and perception.
 We provide an interactive and “ready-to-consult” [webpage](https://ismaelvbrack.github.io/designNmix4droneSurveys) hoping to assist ecologists and conservationists in panning spatiotemporally